 Day 12 - Graaff-Reinet

-Returning to South Africa, descend the mountains and take aim across the Great Karoo.
-The semi-arid Karoo represents the heartland of rural South Africa and presents a stark contrast to the mountains we leave behind.
+Returning to South Africa, you will descend the mountains and take aim across the Great Karoo.
+The semi-arid Karoo represents the heartland of rural South Africa and presents a stark contrast to the mountains you will leave behind.
 Your overnight stop is set in the historic town of Graaff-Reinet, the fourth oldest town in the country.
 You will cross the mighty Orange (Gariep) River today as you journey through the vast countryside of the Karoo.
-This afternoon you will be joined by a local guide who will introduce you to the historical highlights of the town, ending with a sundowner excursion to the Valley of Desolation, this unique valley offers a panoramic view over the town and the wide open plains stretching out below.
-(BD)
+This afternoon, as part of your activity package you have the opportunity to join a sundowner excursion to the Valley of Desolation, this unique valley offers a panoramic view over the town and the wide open plains stretching out below.
+(BLD)

 Day 13 - Greater Addo Elephant National Park area

-Included Highlight: Afternoon game drive in Addo National Park in the Nomad vehicle.
+Included Highlight: Afternoon game drive in Addo National Park (Nomad truck).

 Day 14 - End of Kruger, Swaziland & Lesotho Tour

 This morning after breakfast, you will be transferred to Port Elizabeth where your tour comes to an end on arrival at the Kings Beach Hotel.
 (B)